 A visa exempt stamp means that you are not required to have a visa.
 It’s a waiver.
 In lieu of a visa, a visa exempt stamp (the rubber kind with ink) is stamped into your passport.

-As of 29 August 2014, citizens of the following 50 countries, including Australia, Canada, Germany, New Zealand, South Africa, the UK, and the USA receive a visa exempt stamp that allow them to stay in Thailand for 30 days – for free.
+Citizens of the following 55 countries, including Australia, Canada, Germany, Japan, New Zealand, South Africa, the UK, and the USA receive a visa exempt stamp that allow them to stay in Thailand for 30 days – for free.

 A visa exempt stamp is perfect for the short-term traveler.
 Anyone who wants to stay in Thailand for less than a month or is passing through as they hop around Southeast Asia should stick with the convenient (and did we mention, free?) visa exempt stamp.